jsdevel/node-no-utils/README.md

 ## .transform(input, testFn)

-* Removes values from arrays and objects when testFn returns `true`.
+* Returns objects and arrays without values that trip the testFn.
 * Returns null for all other values when testFn returns `true`.

 ##LICENSE